kashi618/Atlas-of-Thoughts/Templates/1) Project/Game Design Document.md

 >    **Example Game 2**
 >      This game is about ...

-### ▪️ Player Experience
-   In a 10x20 grid, the player will manage 5 different shaped tetronomis falling from the top of the grid.
-The player will then try to move these blocks to form a line.
-Each line scores a point

 ### ▪️ Platform
    The game is developed to be released on PC